College of Visual & Performing Arts

-Our department is one of only five in Virginia accredited by the National Association of Schools of Art and Design (NASAD).
+Radford University is one of only five institutions in Virginia accredited by the National Association of Schools of Art and Design (NASAD).

 NASAD is the top national accrediting agency for art and design programs, and accreditation recognizes high quality instruction, facilities, and support.
 Fewer than 350 schools in the nation have received this prestigious accreditation!